 Q: Does she show a hint of vulnerability?
-What's her relationship with Kar
+What's her relationship with Karlike?

 Q: She understands he is one of those people.

 KING: They battle each other, but then they realize they are both looking fora purpose in their lives.
 I think that they come together because they havesomething to save and protect.
 That's a huge responsibility to share withsomeone.